0x471/0x471.github.io/types-of-blockchain.md

-# Types of Blockchains
+# Types of Blockchain

-There are four types of blockchain.
+There are four types of a blockchain.
 These are:
 - Public
 - Private
 - Hybrid